 Classic Whipped Cream

-Heavy Whipping Cream – use heavy whipping cream with at least 36% milk fat for optimal whipping.
+Heavy Whipping Cream: use heavy whipping cream with at least 36% milk fat for optimal whipping.

-Powdered Sugar – sifted powdered sugar dissolves best in whipped cream and does not leave a grainy texture.
+Powdered Sugar: sifted powdered sugar dissolves best in whipped cream and does not leave a grainy texture.

-Vanilla Extract – vanilla extract adds flavor.
+Vanilla Extract: vanilla extract adds flavor.

-Measuring Cups and Spoons – both measuring cups and measuring spoons are used to measure ingredients.
+Measuring Cups and Spoons: both measuring cups and measuring spoons are used to measure ingredients.

-Mixer – either a hand mixer or stand mixer with whisk attachment is needed.
+Mixer: either a hand mixer or stand mixer with whisk attachment is needed.

-Mixing Bowl and Whisk – use a metal mixing bowl and metal whisk if you choose to make whipped cream without a mixer.
+Spatula and/or Whisk: use a silicone spatula for scraping down the sides of the bowl or a whisk if you choose to make whipped cream without a mixer.

 Whipping Up Perfection